1854books/VCRM/README.md

 neither intelligence nor will, but it is the cause of all these.
 It is its presence that sets them all going and combining.
 It does not mix with nature; it is not intelligence, or Mahat; but the Self, the pure, is Purusha.
-"I am the witness, and through my witnessing, nature is producing; all that is sentient and all that is insentient."
+“I am the witness, and through my witnessing, nature is producing; all that is sentient and all that is insentient.“

 What is this sentiency in nature?
 We find intelligence is this sentiency which is called Chit.
 The basis of sentiency is in the Purusha, it is